World Theatre Day

 Book from 9th March – 31st July

-Fall in love with the irresistibly funny tale of a mother, a daughter and three possible dads on a Greek island idyll, all unfolding to the magic of ABBA’s timeless songs.
-The world wide phenomenon has now been turned into two record-breaking movies–MAMMA MIA!
-TheMovie and MAMMA MIA!
+Fall in love with the irresistibly funny story of a mother, a daughter, and three possible dads on a Greek island idyll, all set to the magic of ABBA’s timeless songs.
+The worldwide phenomenon inspired two record-breaking movies – MAMMA MIA!
+The Movie and MAMMA MIA!
 Here We Go Again.

 Witness for the Prosecution – London County Hall, London